Literatefool/Comprehensive-NPC-System/documentations/Unimplemented/UseAnimationController_Implementation_Plan.md

 > - Deep understanding of Roblox replication
 > - Careful testing across multiple clients
 > - Game-specific tuning for best results
-> - Additional client-side validation logic
+> - Acceptance of client authority over positions (no anti-exploit validation)
 > - **Not recommended for beginners**

 ### **No Server Physics**